 Wilson Community College is funded from the North Carolina General Assembly to provide child care assistance to eligible students.
 The College provides a limited number of grant awards to offset child care costs incurred while a student is in college.
 Applicants must be in good academic standing to qualify for a child care award.
 Awards are based on student need and the availability of funds.
-Childcare assistance applications are available on the College website at www.wilsoncc.edu during fall semester registration only.
-Students seeking childcare assistance should contact a Financial Aid staff member in Building F.
+Childcare assistance applications are available on the College website at www.wilsoncc.edu.
+Funds are typically awarded at the beginning of the fall semester.
+Students seeking childcare assistance should contact a Financial Aid staff member in F-105.